exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - If multiple transactions respond to previous conditions, any of them may be chosen as a LECT.

-The LECT solves transaction malleability problem, though anchoring chain may sometimes rollback and skip some anchoring transactions.
+The LECT solves transaction malleability problem, though anchoring transactions sometimes may be orphaned and never written to the Bitcoin blockchain.
+However, it is safe enough as the following anchoring transactions effectively anchor all previous ones.

-Exonum uses a [bitcoind-client](#bitcoind-node), and only one of the transactions satisfying conditions can be considered as valid by bitcoind-node.
+Exonum uses a [`bitcoind` client](#bitcoind-node), and only one of the transactions satisfying conditions can be considered as valid by bitcoind-node.